Deal Castle: 18th–21st centuries

 Deal Castle was increasingly resembling a private house, rather than purely a fortification, and this led to arguments in 1829 as to whether it should be subject to local taxation as a private dwelling, or continue to be exempt as a military site.
 The captaincy had long since become an honorary position, given out as a reward by the Crown.
 In 1898, the War Office agreed that the Office of Works should be consulted over any external alterations to the historic castle and that the Office of Works would be responsible for paying for any resulting work.
 The War Office finally concluded in 1904 that the castle no longer had any value either as a defence or as a barracks and transferred it entirely to the Office of Works.
 When the captain was not in residence it was opened to visitors.

 During the Second World War, in November 1940, during the Blitz, German bombers destroyed much of the captain's quarters, forcing the incumbent, William Birdwood, to move to Hampton Court Palace.
 Two 6-inch naval guns were mounted in front of the castle between 1940 and 1944, manned by 337 Battery of 563 Coast Regiment.
 The castle operated as a Battery Operating Post—one of the first-floor rooms in the keep became the Battery Office—and provided accommodation.
-Following Birdwood's death, in 1951, the castle officially ceased to function as a residence and was passed to the Ministry of Public Buildings and Works.
+Following Birdwood's death, in 1951, the castle officially ceased to function as a residence and was passed to the Ministry of Public Building and Works.
 Restoration work was carried out during the 1950s, largely removing the remaining 18th-century modifications on the seaward side of the castle.
 In 1972 the captaincy of Deal Castle (in abeyance since 1951) was revived, as an honorary appointment, and vested in General Sir Norman Tailyour; he was succeeded in 1979 by Major General Ian Harrison.
 Since the latter's death, in 2008, the captaincy has been held ex officio by the Commandant General Royal Marines.